 If you suffered a brain injury, our legal team is here to help you.
 Contact an Orlando brain injury lawyer today at 1-800-747-3733 for a free consultation.

-Statute of Limitations for Brain Injury Case in Orlando
+Statute of Limitations for Brain Injury Case in Florida

 In the state of Florida, brain injury victims have four years to file a case following an accident founded on negligence.
 This means you have four years from the date of your accident to file a case against the at-fault party in your brain injury case.